 We prefer that you make your application online as this is the safest, quickest and easiest way to make an application.
 If you would like to apply online but don't have access to a computer either at home or at your local library, please contact us.

-To find out more about the primary school admissions process, including tips on how to select schools and make your preferences, please read our Starting Primary School in 2015 brochure (2MB)
+To find out more about the primary school admissions process, including tips on how to select schools and make your preferences, please read our Starting Primary School brochure, available from FYi.

 Finding the right school for your child takes time and will require lots of research.